wiseman-timelord/Auto-CPP-Local/README.md

 - I will at some point want to do my prompt engineering magic on the prompts sent to local modes, obviously its not prompt.txt anymore, so, I am a little unfamilliar.

 ## DESCRIPTION:
 - This fork "AutoCPP-Lite", is a remake of the last release of "AutoGPT v1.3", that has be been streamlined and tuned, to basic windows non-wsl offline operation, and will be designed to run of local models, such as "qwencode 1.5".
-Auto-GPT is currently at v5.1, so dont expect that level of operation/compitence. however, we have found alternates to things such as huggingface and google websearch, as well as giving the code a good optimization and going over.
-The main goal we will have something robust and compitent on local models, and the second goal is GPU Acelleration for both, entry level nVidia and Non-ROCM AMD, users.
+Auto-GPT is currently at v5.1, so dont expect that level of operation/compitence. however, we have found alternates to things such as google websearch, as well as giving the code a good optimization.
+The image generation is removed, the user should instead provide AutoCPP-Lite with images/music/videos they, generate elsewhere and intend inclusion of.
+The main goal is to have AutoGPT, robust and compitent, on local models, and the second goal is GPU Acelleration for both, entry level nVidia and Non-ROCM AMD, users.
 - Quoted from the original v1.3 "README.md": `Auto-GPT is an experimental open-source application showcasing the capabilities of the GPT-4 language model.
 This program, driven by GPT-4, chains together LLM "thoughts", to autonomously achieve whatever goal you set.
 As one of the first examples of GPT-4 running fully autonomously, Auto-GPT pushes the boundaries of what is possible with AI.`

 ### PREVIEW: